Skip to content

 System requirements

-• Linux only (for the Drone agent); the GUI controller can run on any platform
+• Linux for the Turbo agent; the GUI controller can run on any OS

 • CentOS 8